lampepfl/progfun-wiki/ScalaStyleGuide.md

 ## Other styling issues?

-Please post to the forum using the `style` tag and we will augment this style guide with suggestions.
+Please post to the forum using the `style` or `styleCheck`tags and we will augment this style guide with suggestions.